aryadaroui/LTspice-Data-Export/README.md

 ## How to use

 **Just run the script in your terminal and drag and drop the LTspice data `.txt`.
+The `.tsv`	 file will be created at the original directory.**

+Optionally, you can output as a `.csv`  and/or scientific notation with the ` -c` and `-s` flags switches respectively.

-The `.tsv`	 file will be created at the original directory.** You will need Python 3 or above and a GNU/Linux or macOS computer.
+You will need Python 3 or above and a GNU/Linux or macOS computer.
 If you're using windows, I think it's only the `    os.system('clear')` commands that are incompatible.
 You can just copy paste the rest as you need.

 Now you can properly analyze the waveform or just make pretty charts for your documents.